CloudLabsAI-Azure/Customer-Support-Conversation-Summarization-with-Azure-OpenAI/Instructions/overview.md

 This lab is designed to equip participants with hands-on experience to use Azure OpenAI to summarize customer support conversations, extracting key insights and main points from the interactions.

-- **Summarize the customer-agent conversation in Azure AI Language Studio:** use Azure AI Language Studio to generate concise summaries of customer-agent conversations for improved understanding and analysis.
+- **Summarize the customer-agent conversation in Azure AI Language Studio:** Use Azure AI Language Studio to generate concise summaries of customer-agent conversations for improved understanding and analysis.

 - **Analyze sentences and call summary of audio recordings in Azure AI Speech Studio:** Analyze sentences and generate call summaries from audio recordings using Azure AI Speech Studio.